yashumani/Gen-AI-demo/line Prompts 1_2.md

 ---

-### Metrics for Detailed Analysis (Analyze top to bottom, prioritizing highly impactful drivers):
+### Metrics for Detailed Analysis (Restrict all further analysis only to those metrics that appear in the Top 5 Takeaways):

 - **Phone Gross Adds**
   - Breakdown by Price Plans (*only those with largest positive/negative impact*):